Eduard Rüppell: Biography

 Rüppell was born in Frankfurt am Main, the son of a prosperous banker, who was a partner in 'Rüppell und Harnier’s Bank'.
 He was originally destined to be a merchant, but after a visit to Sinai in 1817, where he met Henry Salt and the Swiss-German traveller Ludwig Burckhardt.
 He explored Giza and the Pyramids with Salt.
-In 1818, he developed an interest in natural history, and became elected member of the Senckenbergische Naturforschende Gesellschaf.
+In 1818, he developed an interest in natural history, and became elected member of the Senckenbergische Naturforschende Gesellschaft.
 He attended lectures at the University of Pavia and University of Genoa in botany and zoology.

 Rüppell set off on his first expedition in 1821, accompanied by surgeon Michael Hey as his assistant.
-They travelled through the Sinai desert, and in 1822 were the first European explorers to reach the Gulf of Aqaba.
+They travelled through the Sinai desert, and in 1822, were the first European explorers to reach the Gulf of Aqaba.
 They then proceeded to Alexandria via Mount Sinai.
 In 1823, they travelled up the Nile to Nubia, collecting specimens in the area south of Ambukol, returning to Cairo in July 1825.
 A planned journey through Ethiopia only reached as far as Massawa, where the party suffered ill health.

 Rüppell returned to Europe in 1827, after battling pirates who had occupied his ship for 2 weeks.
 During his absence, Philipp Jakob Cretzschmar had used specimens sent back by Rüppell to produce the Atlas zu der Reise im nordlichen Afrika (Atlas of Travels in northern Africa) (1826).
 In Frankfurt, he published scientific accounts with descriptions of the various animals had encountered.

 In 1830, Rüppell returned to Africa, and became the first naturalist to traverse Ethiopia (or Abyssinia as it was known then).
-He had been sent by the Senckenberg Nature Research Society (Senckenberg NaturforschendeGesellschaft), a learned association based in Frankfurt.
+He had been sent by the Senckenberg Nature Research Society (Senckenberg Naturforschende Gesellschaft), a learned association based in Frankfurt.
 He was one of the first collectors of old Abyssinian manuscripts.
 He climbed Mount Sinai.
 Then in 1831, his team was based at Massawa for 6 months, while he collected plants and animals from the Red Sea, on excursions to the Dahlac Islands and also inland to Arkeko.